 Palliative care: Symptom relief during illness

-If you or a loved one has a serious or life-threatening illness, you might have thought about palliative care.
-To understand palliative care and how it can help relieve pain and improve quality of life, consider the following questions.
+If you or a loved one has a serious or life-threatening illness, you may have heard about or a doctor may have suggested palliative care.
+But do you know what palliative care involves?

 What is palliative care?

-Palliative care takes into account your emotional, physical and spiritual needs and goals — as well as the needs of your family.
+Palliative care is medical care that focuses on providing relief from pain and other symptoms of a serious illness.
+Its primary goal is to optimize quality of life for people coping with serious health challenges.
+To this end, palliative care takes into account your emotional, physical, and spiritual needs and goals — as well as the needs of your family.
 It's offered alongside curative or other treatments you may be receiving.

 How is palliative care different from hospice?

-Palliative care is available at any stage of a serious or life-threatening illness.
+Palliative care is available to people who have serious or life-threatening illnesses, no matter the diagnosis or stage of the disease.
 Hospice care is available only at the end of life — when curative or life-prolonging treatments have been stopped.
-You don't have to be in hospice to receive palliative care.
+Hospice is a type of palliative care, but you don't have to be in hospice to receive palliative care.

 - AskMayoExpert.
-Palliative care and end-of-life hospice.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Physician aid-in-dying.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.